 Uses and variations

-This stitch gives your project a great woven texture, without using as much yarn.
+The crochet Elizabeth stitch gives your project a great woven texture, without using as much yarn.
 Which makes it good for larger projects like, blankets, shawls, baby blankets, and scarves.
 However it’s equally good for finger-less gloves, trivets, potholders, soap saver bags, washcloths, and cup holders.

 - Any worsted weight yarn